CRAT-EU/T-NOVA/README.md

 ## Deployment

 ### Deploy the OpenDaylight Cluster
 In order to deploy the ODL cluster, browse to the `T-NOVA/Scripts/cluster-deployer/` repo's folder.
 Copy there the karaf distribution zip file from the `T-NOVA/ODLRoleManager/distribution-karaf/target` folder.
-Then, follow the instructions here [here](https://github.com/CRAT-EU/T-NOVA/tree/master/Scripts/cluster-deployer).
+Then, follow the instructions [here](https://github.com/CRAT-EU/T-NOVA/tree/master/Scripts/cluster-deployer) to deploy the cluster.

 ### Run the Load Balancer Application
-In order to configure the load balancer application, change the cluster instances Ips and user:password into the `config.ini` file.
+Before starting the Load Balancer application, configure the cluster instances IPs and SSH user:password in the `config.ini` file.
-To run the Load Balancer, execute the jar file build within the `T-NOVA/CPLoadBalancer/target` directory with the following command:
+Then, execute the jar file build in the `T-NOVA/CPLoadBalancer/target` directory with the following command:

 ```sh
 java -jar tnovacplb-1.0-SNAPSHOT`